erossini/MauiTabs/README.md

 # Tabs for MAUI
-Simple tabs implementation for MAUI
+Simple tabs implementation for MAUI.
+For more information about this code, please visit the related post on [PureSourceCode](https://puresourcecode.com/dotnet/maui/create-tabbar-in-maui/).

 ## Screenshot